 In case when students can’t do their jobs off-campus, college supervisors consider assigning then to other duties.
 For instance, they suggest that students can use their working hours for self-development.
 It will be especially valuable when it relates to their further employment.
 This way, students can become much better specialists when they come back to their jobs with the end of the pandemic.

 Besides, going more digital opens more prospects to them.
 As many institutions introduce virtual tours to replace the canceled campus visits, they can engage students in this activity.
-It could relate to researching, planning scripts, editing, and technical support of such tours.
+It could relate to researching, planning scripts, editing, writing an essay and technical support of such tours.
 It demands some IT knowledge, of course, but it will be a great motivation.

 IT departments of most colleges will grow more and more during the COVID-19 crisis.
 As the need of digital resources and services is burning, more students can participate.
 We’ll see the progress in this area very soon.